Spine injuries resulting from a car accident can cause much pain and suffering.

 Seeking Legal Help – St. Louis Car Injury Attorney

-These types of injuries may resolve on their own, but in some cases, pain can persist for years.
+These types of auto accident injuries may resolve on their own, but in some cases, pain can persist for years.
 If you have suffered nerve damage as a result of a car accident injury, consult a St. Louis car injury attorney from The Hoffmann Law Firm, L.L.C.
 We will help you get the right amount of compensation for your injury.
 Call us for a free consultation at (314) 361-4242.